 - Have $2,000,000 of commercial general liability insurance that includes products and completed operations;

-- Not receiving any other contributions from public funds towards the activities contained in the funding application;
+- Must not be receiving any other contributions from public funds towards the activities contained in the funding application;

 - Be in full compliance with all government laws and regulations; and